You want smart political talk without the meltdowns?

 I don't believe any of this is incidental.

-Now remember for every everybody to remember.
+Now, remember, it's very important for everybody to remember.

-This president and attorney general holder issued more subpoenas to news organizations for telephone records and emails than any administration in history.
+This president and Attorney General Holder issued more subpoenas to news organizations for telephone records and emails than any administration in history.

 Right.

-And and Sean, here's the thing.
+And Sean, here's the thing.

-I mean, so this was not an administration that had the same thing view of the first amendment.
+I mean, so this was not an administration that had the same thing view of the First Amendment.

 All my friends are writing me saying that I should be worried.